Stanley Baxter: Awards and honours

-Baxter was offered an OBE, but declined.
+Baxter was offered an OBE, but declined it.

 DVD releases

 All six of Baxter's hour-long ITV specials were released on a two-disc DVD set in 2005 as The Stanley Baxter Collection with a further two-disc DVD set being released in 2006 under the title The Stanley Baxter Series & Picture Show featuring both of his series of half-hour shows for ITV.
 In 2008 a five-disc DVD box set was released titled The Stanley Baxter Television Set.
 The set includes both half-hour ITV series that Baxter made for ITV and six of his ITV specials.
 It also includes two of the feature films he made with James Robertson Justice The Fast Lady and Father Came Too!.